-Module Registrar: Professor Terry Gourlay Taught To: MSc/MRes Biomedical Engineering Other Lecturers Involved: Edwin Lindsay, Dr Mario Giardini Dr Monica Kerr Credit Weighting: 10 Semester: 2 Compulsory/optional/elective class: Academic Level: SHE 5 Prerequisites: None Module Forma t and Delivery (hours): Lecture Tutorial Laboratory Project Assignments Private Stud y Total 20 5 • 45 30 100 certification vigilance.
-Learning Outcomes
+Module Registrar: Dr Craig Robertson tobertson Taught To: MSc/MRes Biomedical En Other Lecturers Involved: Edwin Lindsay, Professor Terry Gourlay Credit Weighting: 10 Semester: 2 Compulsory/optional/elective class: Academic Level: SHE 5 Prerequisites: None

+Lecture Tutorial Laboratory Project Assignments Private Study Total 20 5 45 30 100

 This module aims to give students an understanding of the regulatory pathway and requirements to deliver a new medical device to the marketplace from concept to clinical use.
-The student should understand the complexity of the regulatory requirements internationally, the importance of the maintenance of technical files and pre and post-
+The student should understand the complexity of the regulatory requirements internationally, the importance of the maintenance of technical files and pre and post-certification vigilance.